 In the right pane, right-click and opt to create a new DWORD 32-bit value.
 Once you have done this, name it DisableLockWorkstation.
 Next, double-click on it and in the Value Data space provided, give it a value of 1, Hexadecimal.
 Click OK.

-- A value of 1 will disable the Windows Key
+- A value of 1 will disable the Lock Workstation functionality as well as Win+L

-- A value of 0 will enable the Windows Key
+- A value of 0 will enable the Lock Workstation functionality as well as Win+L

 You may have to restart your computer.
-Afer doing this, if you press Win+L hotkey, Windows will not take you to the lock screen.
-It will just not do anything!
+After doing this, if you press Win+L hotkey, Windows will not take you to the lock screen.
+It will just not do anything.

 While some of you may want to disable just the Win+L shortcut key, there may be some of you who may want to completely disable Windows key or WinKey – while yet others may want to create your own WinKey shortcuts.
 These links will tell you how to do so.